-Item Document When Required Guidance Logs of trial pits/boreholes showing geology.
+Item Document When Required Guidance 9.
+Agricultural buildings adjacent to existing farmsteads.
+10. 'Minor' works such as fences and bus shelters.
+11. Amendments to current permissions.
+12. Extensions to existing settlements of no greater than 1 hectare A submitted mineral resource safeguarding assessment should be completed by a suitably qualified person and the document, as a minimum, must include: 1) The results of an intrusive site investigation: Location map of trial pits/boreholes Logs of trial pits/boreholes showing geology.
 The results of Particle Size Distribution testing of samples recovered from the trial pits/boreholes, to include classification of materials to determine the potential for reuse on site.
 2) An assessment of the potential for any on site mineral resource to be of economic use for prior extraction either for export, or reuse on site in the construction phases.
 The assessment should be based on the results of the site investigation.
 The assessment should estimate the likely quantities of mineral which could be recovered and either exported or reused on site, and means by which this will be recorded and reported to the Mineral Planning Authority and the Local Planning Authority at an appropriate frequency.
 23. Minimum Space Standards Required for all new dwellings Where new dwellings are proposed a table should be provided setting out how each dwelling complies with the technical space standards under Emerging Policy HOU 9.
-24. Noise Impact Statement Required for: a. any application proposing noise sensitive uses within close proximity to existing noise generating uses (or those with an extant permission) which could cause existing nearby uses to curtail their activities; b. any application proposing noise generating development (this includes uses, plant, machinery or equipment) within close proximity to noise sensitive uses. suffer from high levels of noise; developments that could affect noise sensitive receptors such as B8, B2, C1, C3 Use Class and all Class E developments proposals that could cause existing nearby uses to have to curtail their activities (agent of change principle);
+24. Noise Impact Statement Required for: As a general guide the submission of an acoustic report is applicable to: a. any application proposing noise sensitive uses within close proximity to existing noise generating uses (or those with an extant permission) which could cause existing nearby uses to curtail their activities; b. any application proposing noise generating development (this proposals for external plant equipment; the proposed creation of new noise sensitive development (e.g. residential) in areas that suffer from high levels of noise; developments that could affect noise sensitive receptors such as B8, B2, C1, C3 Use Class and all Class E developments proposals that could cause existing nearby uses to have to curtail their activities (agent of change principle); includes uses, plant, machinery or equipment) within close proximity to noise sensitive uses.
+Noise sensitive uses would include schools, hospitals, care facilities, residential uses, libraries, passive recreation uses and places of worship.
+Noise generating uses would include drinking establishments, heavily trafficked roads, theatres, night clubs, industrial uses, assembly and leisure uses as well as farm complexes The interpretation of close proximity will include properties adjacent to the site and within a reasonable proximity.
+However, depending on the particular circumstances, a wider area